ragebflame/ragebflame.pages.dev/content/simulate-cpu-load-with-python.md

 tags = ["programming"]
 +++

-{{ image(src="/img/python.webp", alt="",
+{{ image(src="/img/python.webp", alt="sss",
-         position="center", style="border-radius: 8px;") }}
+         position="center", style="border-radius: 4px;") }}

 While testing out some home automation code on my Raspberry Pi, I noticed it was pretty CPU intensive.
 Time to bump up the overclock to squeeze more performance out of the Broadcom Arm7 processor.
 I wanted to keep an eye on temperatures, as well as stability under full load, so I needed to simulate CPU usage.

 This Python script will do the job.
-It uses the multiprocessing library, which you can read more about [here](https://docs.python.org/2/library/multiprocessing.html).
+It uses the multiprocessing library, which you can read more about in the [python documentation](https://docs.python.org/2/library/multiprocessing.html).

 ```python
 #!/usr/bin/env python